Kad bi moja bila

 Kad bi moja bila is the ninth studio album by Zdravko Čolić, released in 1997.
-It was Čolić's first album after seven years of voluntary absence from the scene, mainly because of the ongoing wars in ex-Yugoslavia.
+It was Čolić's first album after seven years of voluntary absence from the scene, mainly because of the ongoing wars in the former Yugoslavia.

 It marks a significant change in Čolić's music style, with Goran Bregović as producer bringing it closer to a pop-folk sound; contrary to the straight pop which had been Čolić's trademark from the beginning of his career.
 This trend continued onto his following albums.